-For select projects, I tap into the talents offered by my amazing colleagues: Nancy Bishop and Leaf Seligman.
-It’s not just their expertise that compels me to involve them, they are kind, supportive advisers who care about people and make a difference with their work, enhancing every situation they are involved in.
+Whenever possible, I tap into the talents offered by amazing these colleagues.
+It’s not just their impressive expertise that compels me to involve them.
+They are kind, supportive advisers who care about people and make a difference with their work, enhancing every situation they are involved in.
 Read on to learn more about each of these accomplished professionals.

 Nancy Bishop offers career coaching services